Originally published on July 14, 2018, this post has been updated for accuracy and relevancy.

 Visiting your loved one’s headstone or memorial can be a great way to exorcise your grief in a healthy way.
 In addition, it’s a great way for you and other to pay your respects.
 In this post, we’ll explore some of the finer details and unspoken policies regarding grave visitation etiquette, and how to have a fulfilling, respectful and gratifying visit.

 4 Important Times to Visit a Loved One’s Headstone

-- Memorial or Veterans Day: If your loved one served in the military, then visiting on one of these days can be sentimental.
-In fact, there are some military-related headstone symbols to honor their sacrifice, as well.
+- Memorial or Veterans Day: If your loved one served in the military, then visiting on one of these days can be especially sentimental.
+In fact, there are several military-related headstone symbols to honor their sacrifice, as well.
 If they served, you can select from any military headstone when shopping for your monument.

-- Christmas, Easter, or another religious holiday: If your deceased family member was very religious, then a holiday may be the best time to visit the headstone.
+- Christmas, Easter, or another religious holiday: If your deceased family member was orthodox in any way, then a religious holiday may be the best time to visit.
 You’ll also remember the joyous times you’ve spent together in the past.
 Many choose to place grave blankets on the site during these religious holidays – specifically Christmas.

 - Wedding anniversary, birthday, or Valentine’s Day: These are all logical and fitting times to visit your loved one’s grave and headstone.
 A visit on one of these days will surely be a constructive way to reconnect with your loved one.

 - Mother’s/Father’s Day: Losing a parent is difficult, but visiting their burial site on Mother or Father’s Day can help you cope with the loss.

 In reality, deciding when to visit is a completely independent choice.
 However, be sure to consider any cemetery restrictions, which may be a factor that you consider when selecting a cemetery.